Dismemberment: Shekkeh in Persia

 In 1850s Persia, a particular dismemberment technique called shekkeh is reported to have been used.
 Travelling as an official for the East India Company Robert Binning describes it as follows:

 the criminal is hung up by the heels, head downwards, from a ladder or between two posts, and the executioner hacks away with a sword, until the body is bisected lengthways, terminating at the head.
 The two severed halves are then suspended on a camel, and paraded through the streets, for the edification of all beholders.
 When the shekkeh is to be inflicted in a merciful manner, the culprit's head is struck off, previous to bisecting the trunk.

 Mughal Empire/Mughal–Sikh Wars and Mughal–Jat Wars

 Sikh martyr Bhai Mani Singh was dismembered on the orders of Zakaria Khan, the Mughal Subahdar of Lahore after failing to pay tribute.

 Veer Gokula Jat, was dismembered on the orders of Mughal emperor, Aurangzeb, in Agra.
-Gokula was executed for leading the "Jat Uprising of 1669", one of the earliest organised revolt against Mughal Empire in India.
+Gokula was executed for leading the "Jat Uprising of 1669", one of the earliest organised revolts against Mughal Empire in India.

 Korea

 Dismemberment was a form of capital punishment for convicts of high treason in the Korean kingdom of the Joseon dynasty.
-This punishment was, for example, meted out to Hwang Sa-Yong in 1801.
+This punishment was, for example, meted out to Hwang Sa-Yong in the Catholic Persecution of 1801.